ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [11](#_footnoteref_11).
-Actually, Nim relaxes this strict notation a bit, which is called \"style insensitivity\" and is explained later in the book in more detail.
+Actually, Nim relaxes this strict notation a bit, which is called "style insensitivity" and is explained later in the book in more detail.